moredip/blog.thepete.net/source/_posts/2012-06-24-writing-your-first-frank-test.markdown

 end
 ```

 Now we're going to implement these step definitions one at a time.
 Let's start with the first one.
 We need to check that we are on the home screen.
 Looking at the home screen in Symbiote it consists of a big UIView with a UIImageView inside of it called `Icon512x512.png`.
 Our test can verify that the app is displaying the home screen by checking whether that UIImageView is in the view heirarchy.
 If it is then presumably we're on the home screen.
 If we don't see that view then we're not on the home screen.
-This isn't an *ideal* way of verifying where we are - for a start that image view should have a better accessibility label that would make our tests less brittle and coincidentally also make the VoiceOver experience better - but it will do for now.
+This isn't an *ideal* way of verifying where we are - for a start that image view should have a better accessibility label which would make our tests less brittle and coincidentally also make the VoiceOver experience better - but it will do for now.

 To test whether a view exists we create a view selector which selects a UIImageView with the correct accessibility label and then we ask frank to verify that that selector matches at least one view.
 The entire step definition will look like this: